What Every Parent Needs to Know About Childhood Cancer, According to a Paediatric Specialist

 22 February 2026

 When a child falls ill, most parents assume it is a common infection.
 In most cases, they are right.
-Children frequently experience fevers, coughs, and stomach aches as their immune systems develop.
+Fevers, coughs and stomach aches are common in childhood and usually resolve with time and care.

 However, there are times when persistent or unusual symptoms may signal something more serious.
-Although childhood cancer is rare, awareness of the warning signs can make an important difference.
+Although childhood cancer is rare, recognising the warning signs early can make an important difference.

 Our Consultant Paediatrician and Paediatric Haematologist and Oncologist, Dr Yap Tsiao Yi, share important insights about cancer in children and what all parents need to know about this disease.